ii/coredns/plugin/sign/README.md

 *Sign* will:

-* (Re)-sign the zone with the CSK(s) every Thursday at 15:00 UTC (+/- generious jitter).
+* (Re)-sign the zone with the CSK(s) every Thursday at 15:00 UTC (+/- generous jitter).
 * Create signatures that have an inception of -3H and expiration of +3W for every key given.
-  (This needs to be the same as the *dnssec* plugin - double check)
-* Add replace *all* apex CDS records with the ones derived from the given keys.
+* Add or replace *all* apex CDS records with the ones derived from the given keys.
 * Update the SOA's serial number to the *Unix epoch* of when the signing happens.
 This will overwrite the previous serial number.

 Keys are named (following BIND9): `K<name>+<alg>+<id>.key` and `K<name>+<alg>+<id>.private`.
 The keys **must not** be included in your zone; they will be added by *sign*.
 These keys can be generated with `coredns-keygen` or BIND9's `dnssec-keygen`.
+You don't have to adhere to this naming scheme, but then you need to name your keys explicitly, see the `keys` directive.

 The generated zone is written out in a file named `db.<name>.signed`.

-When CoreDNS starts up (or is reloaded) a quick check is done to see if the zone needs to be resigned; this happens... (check *dnssec* plugin) by checking SOA's RRSIG expiration time.
+When CoreDNS starts up (or is reloaded) a quick check is done to see if the zone needs to be resigned; this happens by checking SOA's RRSIG expiration time.
 If within 2 weeks, the zone will be resigned.

-The keys can be reused on multiple zones, for this to work you need to symlink them together.

 ## Syntax